alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

 ### Adjusted R-Squared
 A modified version of R-squared that accounts for the number of predictors in the model, making it more suitable for evaluating models with multiple independent variables.

 ### Mean Squared Error
 It measures the average squared difference between the predicted values and the actual values.

 ### Cross Validation
+This performs cross-validation on a linear regression model to evaluate its performance in terms of Mean Squared Error.

 ## Methodology for Logistic Regression